Sulfur and sulfur-oxide compounds as potential optically active defects on SWCNTs: Results and Discussion

-To better understand the binding of \SOx to (6,5) SWCNT, Figure \ref{fig:Structure_bonds} shows the bonding arrangements of select compounds including bond lengths (for all compounds see SI Table S.1).
-For the sake of comparison, we note that the S-C covalent bond length is $\sim 1.8$ {\AA}.~\cite{haynes_crc_2016} For the atomic S adsorbate, the bond length is $1.83 - 1.88$ {\AA}, close to the covalent bond length, with bond angle between the S and tube of $63.6^\circ - 66.4^\circ$ (depending on orientation).
+To better understand the binding of \SOx to (6,5) SWCNT, we present the bonding arrangements of select compounds including bond lengths in Figure \ref{fig:Structure_bonds} (see Supplementary materials Table S.1 for all compounds).
+For the atomic S adsorbate, the bond length is $1.76 - 1.88$ {\AA}, close to the covalent bond length of $\sim 1.8$ {\AA}.~\cite{haynes_crc_2016} The bond angle between S and the two bonding carbons on tube (R$_1$ and R$_2$ in Fig \ref{subfig1a:Structures}) are $50.2^\circ - 66.4^\circ$ (depending on orientation).
 The S-C bond is slightly stretched for SO adsorption ($\sim2.05$ {\AA}) with the bond angles indicating a tilt towards one of the two carbons on the tube (S-R-R angle: $\sim66^\circ$ and $\sim71^\circ$), which we attribute to steric effects due to the presence of the oxygen atom.
-All the \SDiO and the \STriO structures show an adsorption distance of $\sim 3.0$ {\AA} away from the SWCNT surface, consistent with the weak binding.
-For \SDiO, the bond angles for the OO-loop-d (S-R-R angle: $82.4^\circ$ and $72.3^\circ$) and Episulfide-d (S-R-R angle: $78.3^\circ$ and $75.9^\circ$) structures indicate the molecule adsorbs slightly off of the C-C bond with S in the hollow site, while the hydrogen passivated structure shows the S in the \SDiO adsorbs on top of a carbon atom (S-R-R angle: $61.2^\circ$ and $93.8^\circ$). \STriO bond angles (S-R-R angle: $57.5^\circ$ and $94.0^\circ$) also show adsorption of S on top of one of the carbons.
+The \SDiO and the \STriO structures all have a predicted large adsorption distance of $\sim 3.0$ {\AA} away from the SWCNT, consistent with their weak binding.
+For \SDiO, the bond angles for the OO-loop-d (S-R-R angle: $82.4^\circ$ and $72.3^\circ$) and episulfide-d (S-R-R angle: $78.3^\circ$ and $75.9^\circ$) structures indicate the molecule adsorbs slightly off of the C-C bond with S in the hollow site, while the hydrogen passivated structure shows the S in the \SDiO adsorbs on top of a carbon atom (S-R-R angle: $61.2^\circ$ and $93.8^\circ$).
+The slight offset of the un-passivated SO$_2$ molecule from the carbon atoms may be attributed to steric effects between the SO$_2$ dipole and the SWCNT surface. \STriO bond angles (S-R-R angle: $57.5^\circ$ and $94.0^\circ$) also show adsorption of S on top of one of the carbons.

-Next, we consider the impact of S, SO, \SDiO, and \STriO on the electronic structure of (6,5) SWCNT.
-Based on the predicted bonding for the four sulfur compounds to the tube, we may expect that the S and SO compounds are most likely to occur due to their favorable binding energy and will impact the bandstructure most significantly due to their strong bond with the tube.
-The band structures of select low-energy configurations for the four compounds are shown in \reffig{fig:BS_comparison} (see SI Figure S.5 for all band structures).